How to Get from Lima to Machu Picchu (All Routes Explained)

-As it isn’t possible to travel directly from Lima to the remote Inca ruins, the journey requires 3 different segments.
-And, there is a range of transport options available for each.
+It isn’t possible to travel directly from Lima to Machu Picchu.
+This means the journey requires 3 different sections with a range of transport options available for each.

 As such, it’s important to pick routes that best match your travel style and preferences.
 Because here, you’re going to be sacrificing comfort for price.